By Martin E. Hansen, Member until 2018

 In short, I can express it in the following way: You can go as far as you want, when you want, only you set the limit.
 The limitation comes in the form of where you are in your life cycle, i.e. how much you want to sacrifice of resources both physically and mentally and how much you believe in yourself.

-At the same time, you must necessarily trust your teacher and his statement that what he shows is the true path, if you don't do this, you risk "treading water" and thus experiencing unnecessary stops in development.
-Most people are far from perfect and will experience missteps in Yakami as well, and here comes the motto, acknowledge your mistakes also to others and in this way you must learn from your mistakes so that you do not make them again, to the right, and at the same time you avoid to build unnecessary illusions that create a wrong image of yourself also towards the outside world.
+At the same time, you must necessarily trust your teacher and his statement that what he shows is the true path, if you do not do this, you may risk "treading water" and thus experiencing unnecessary stops in development.
+Far from most people are perfect and will experience mistakes also in Yakami, and here comes the motto, acknowledge your mistakes also to others and along this path you must learn from your mistakes so that you do not make them again, to the right extent, and at the same time you avoid building unnecessary illusions that create a wrong image of yourself also to the outside world.

-When you train long and intensively on something, e.g. the basic parades, as I did, you experience new sides of these and the meaning of "Hiden".
-No movements are random, the way you prepare the technique creates the technique, this is how you decide whether it has to be a good technique.
-If nothing is left to chance, the optimal ending is achieved.
-Analogously, you can say that, in life, you decide for yourself how you want to live, if you leave it to chance, then life will be.
+When you train long and intensively on something, for example the basic parades, as I did, you experience new sides of these and the meaning of the "Hiden".
+No movements are random, the way you prepare the technique creates the technique, thereby deciding whether it should be a good technique.
+If nothing is left to chance, you achieve the optimal ending.
+Analogously, you can say that in life you decide for yourself how you want to live, if you leave it to chance, life will be like that.
 If you choose according to your best conviction, you create your own future and life, is that Yakami?
-I know the answer and several of my colleagues do, do you?
+I know the answer, and several of my colleagues know it, do you?

-Today I know the direction my life should take, I no longer have any doubts that Yakami is the right choice for me.
-I had to be convinced and have also failed.
-As I forge my own future in Jokokan, I am convinced that I will be faced with even more difficult questions.
-But I have come through difficult choices and seen the green meadow on the other side, therefore it will also be easier to face future choices.
-My role as head instructor has not been insignificant in all this, it was partly my own choice at the request of Kimu Sensei.
-The fact that I have become a chief instructor means that I have had to take the statement "knowledge obligates" seriously from the start and make sure to pass on the knowledge that I have after all.
-Hopefully, the students I educate in the future will follow suit and create their own lives, and share the knowledge that belongs to them.
+Today I know the direction my life should take, I no longer doubt that Yakami is the right choice for me.
+I had to be convinced and I also failed.
+As I create my own future at Jokokan, I am convinced that I will be faced with even more difficult questions.
+But I have come through difficult choices and seen the greener pastures on the other side, so it will also be easier to face future choices.
+My role as chief instructor has not been unimportant in all of this, it was partly my own choice at the request of Kimu Sensei.
+The fact that I have become chief instructor means that I have had to take the statement "knowledge is obligation" seriously from the start and make sure to pass on the knowledge that I do have.
+Hopefully, the students I train in the future will follow suit and create their own lives, and share the knowledge that is theirs.

 I hope these three articles have clarified and clarified what it means to receive special training and how much it is up to you to contribute to and interpret the training.
 Hopefully, these three articles have also paved the way for future black belts and possible chief instructors, as you can see that it is not so mysterious, many times it is a matter of hard work and common sense.
 When I've been training, I've also looked for inspiration from other places.
 Since I've played a lot of music myself, I'll end with a quote from a song by Dream Theater.
 This particular verse, in my opinion, contains a lot of Yakami and my path towards the goal, but it is up to you to interpret if it suits you.